Full Review 12-10-2017

 In v1.2 Some players say that where the AI was enhanced with improved Combat Tactics, you'll see super moves by them that defy the laws of physics.
 They don't seem to make any mistakes while maneuvering; they may at times appear to push their planes beyond the limits of design.
 You won't witness an AI suffer any consequences, for an example; You won't see an AI plane visibly spin or stall out.
 You can be on their six following the same flight path as they are using, only to sometimes find yourself spinning or perhaps black/red out.

 The AI is highly flexible, with several difficulty settings that can be altered by the user to ensure the game remains challenging for a long period of time.
+Bomber gunner skill levels seem to vary like those of fighter pilots, so watchout for the expert tail gunners.
 Patience will bring you victory; It's fairly easy to pull AI pilots into a turning Dogfight that are not difficult to win, in a one-on-one situation, but those are rare.
-With more than 30 planes twisting and turning throughout the same airspace, the sheer number of bad guys will keep you from getting complacent.
+With more than 30 planes twisting and turning throughout the same airspace (Enormous formations of Bombers with escorting fighter squadrons), the sheer number of bad guys will keep you from getting complacent.

 The Wingman/Squadron Radio; AI pilots within the player's squadron can be controlled by the user in Quick Start and Single Mission options, and gradually become available as the player receives promotions within their squadron in a Pilot Career you can also give orders to your flight, other individual flights in your squadron or your squadron as a whole.
 Your wingmen speak German if you fly for the Luftwaffe, and speak with an English or American accent if you fly for the RAF or US.
 The degree of combat difficulty is also partially determined by adjusting your Wingmen, rather than setting the enemy AI difficulty in the pre game setup.